hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### loading in data and setting up environment

 First, we need to set up our environment by loading some useful packages to help us process our data.
-We also need to load our multiqc output file
+We also need to load our `metrics.csv` file, which contains output from multiqc, some additional metrics we've calculated for you in advance, as well as basic metadata ####MAYBE JUST LOAD LIBRARIES AS NEEDED?

 ```
 library(tidyverse)

-metrics <- read.csv("./metrics.csv")
+metrics <- read.csv("data/metrics.csv")
 ```

 ### Total reads